hlrs-fcg/spada_fcg_fork/irspec/spatial.md

   compute for i, j in [0:I, 0:J] {
      // Within this compute block:
-     // b and a are in scope, eastwards is in scope, and output is in scope }
+     // b and a are in scope, eastwards is in scope, input are in scope }

 }